-The anomalies of variables in the study are obtained by removing the trend from the seasonal mean data with the
+The anomalies of variables in the study are obtained by removing the trend from the seasonal mean data with the leastsquares method.

-110 least square method.
 The standardized variable is obtained by dividing the variable anomalies by their standard deviation.
 The regression and covariance are performed with the standardized variables, for which the regression is conducted at each grid.

-The site-based observation-based NAO index is the difference of standardized sea level pressure between Lisbon, Portugal and Stykkisholmur / Reykjavik, Iceland since 1864 (NCAR; www.climatedataguide.ucar.edu/climatedata/hurrell-north-atlantic-oscillation-nao-index-station-based, Hurrell and Deser, 2009).
+The site-based observation-based NAO index is the difference of standardized sea level pressure between Lisbon, Portugal, and Stykkishólmur or Reykjavik, Iceland, since 1864 (NCAR; https://climatedataguide.ucar.edu/climate-data/ hurrell-northatlantic-oscillation-nao-index-station-based, last access: 20 August 2018, Hurrell and Deser, 2009).
 Because the locations of the NAO action centers are different between the model and the observation, and between the different models, we use the method proposed by Zheng et al. (2013) to define the NAO index based on the results of the models.
-The winter NAO index is defined as the difference in the standardized SLP, zonally averaged over the North Atlantic sector (30-80°N; 80°W-30°E), between the two latitudes that have the strongest negative correlation in SLP variability.
-The observed SLP is used to verify the reliability of this NAO definition method: the correlation coefficient of the site-based NAO index obtained by NCAR and the NAO index calculated by the method of Zheng et al.(2013) is 0.91, reaching statistical significance at the 95% confidence level
+The winter NAO index is defined as the difference in the standardized SLP, zonally averaged over the North Atlantic sector (30-80° N, 80° W-30° E), between the two latitudes that have the strongest negative correlation in SLP variability.
+The observed SLP is used to verify the reliability of this NAO definition method: the correlation coefficient of the site-based NAO index obtained by NCAR and the NAO index calculated by the method of Zheng et al. (2013) is 0.91, reaching statistical significance at the 95 % confidence level.

-The winter duration used to define the winter NAO indices / SST / wind speed / turbulent heat flux is December-

-January-February (DJF).
-For the variables of DJF, the January in the given year is used as the reference to obtain the
+The winter duration used to define the winter NAO indices, SST, wind speed, and turbulent heat flux is December- January-February (DJF).
+For the variables of DJF, the month of January in the given year is used as the reference to obtain the winter variables.

-125 winter variables.
 In other words, the variables for DJF of 1980 are obtained based on data in December of 1979 and January and February of 1980.
 For the winter variables, when calculating the seasonal average NAO indices (DJF), the winter season average of SLP is firstly calculated, and then the NAO indices are obtained.

-Because the main cycles characterized by the interannual and decadal signs of the NAO are within 2-6 years and above 8 years, respectively (Jing et al., 2019), the interannual scale is extracted using a 2-6 year Lanczos band-pass filter.

-130 For the regression analysis between the NAO and ocean physical variables, the effective degree of freedom (DOF) is calculated following Bretherton et al. (1999):
+Because the main cycles characterized by the interannual and decadal signs of the NAO are within 2-6 years and above 8 years, respectively (Jing et al., 2019), the interannual scale is extracted using a 2-6-year Lanczos band-pass filter.
+For the regression analysis between the NAO and ocean physical variables, the effective degree of freedom (DOF) is calculated following Bretherton et al. (1999):

-$$DOF = N(1-r1r2)(1+r1r2)$$ (1)
+$$DOF = N (1 - r_1 r_2) (1 + r_1 r_2), \qquad (1)$$

-Where N is the sample size, r1 and r2 are the lag-one autocorrelation coefficients of the time series of the two variables, respectively.
+where N is the sample size, and r_1 and r_2 are the lag 1 autocorrelation coefficients of the time series of the two variables.

-135 The least-squares method is used to obtain the linear regression equation (y = ax + b), and with this method the standardized regression coefficients of different variables are calculated.
-The NAO-driven SHF / LHF / sea-surface meridional velocity anomalies are extracted by using the regression of these variables against the NAO indices.
+The least-squares method is used to obtain the linear regression equation (y = ax + b), and with this method the standardized regression coefficients of different variables are calculated.
+The NAO-driven SHF, LHF, and sea surface meridional velocity anomalies are extracted by using the regression of these variables against the NAO indices.

 In order to understand the mechanisms of the impact of the NAO on the SST, we need to know the main factors leading to the change of the SST.
-The variability of the SST is described by:
+The variability of the SST is described by

-140

-$$C_0 \frac{\partial SST'}{\partial t} = Q' + A' = Q_R' + Q_B' + A'$$
+$$C_0 \frac{\partial \text{SST}'}{\partial t} = Q' + A' = Q'{\text{R}} + Q'{\text{B}} + A', \qquad (2)$$

-(2)

-$$Q_B = -Q_S - Q_L \tag{3}$$
+$$Q{\rm B} = -Q{\rm S} - Q{\rm L}.\tag{3}$$